Categories:

 RESULT_SCAN

-Returns the result set of a previous command (within 24 hours of when you executed the query) as if the result was a table.
-This is particularly useful if you want to process the output from any of the following:
+Returns the result set of a previous command (within 24 hours of when you ran the query) as if the result was a table.
+This function is particularly useful if you want to process the output from any of the following operations:

-The command/query can be from the current session or any of your other sessions, including past sessions, as long as the 24 hour period has not elapsed.
-This period is not adjustable.
-For more details, see Using Persisted Query Results.
+The command or query can be from the current session or any of your other sessions, including past sessions, as long as the 24 hour period hasn’t elapsed.
+This period isn’t adjustable.
+For more information, see Using Persisted Query Results.

 See also: